Thomas and Sally: Performance history

 The opera was initially scheduled to premiere in October 1760 but was postponed due to the death of King George II.
 The opera eventually premiered on 28 November 1760 at the Theatre Royal, Covent Garden and enjoyed a successful run.
-Thomas and Sally is one of only a few works by Arne that was not destroyed in the disastrous fire at Covent Garden in 1808 and has occasionally been revived during the past century.
+Thomas and Sally is one of only a few works by Arne that were not destroyed in the disastrous fire at Covent Garden in 1808 and it has occasionally been revived during the past century.

 The opera made its Broadway debut at the Little Theatre on 4 January 1938 by the Intimate Opera Company with Geoffrey Dunn as Thomas, Winifred Radford as Sally, and Frederick Woodhouse as the Squire.
 Thomas and Sally also has the distinction of being one of the first operas recreated for television.
 The BBC made a television production of the opera in 1937 with Joan Collier as Sally, Vivienne Chatterton as Dorcas, Henry Wendon as Thomas, and Dennis Noble as the Squire.